Ardad2/CircuitInterval/README.md

 Other Facts

 I had seen that stay at home circuit training workouts had become quite popular during the quarantine and I found that it is pretty much impossible to create your own circuits using the clock app that comes with mobile phones and PC's.
-Therefore, I thought about creating an app that could help make this process possible.
+Therefore, I thought about creating an app that could help make this process much easier and more convenient.

 Bugs to Fix